 other activity as approved by your supervisor.

 Wellness breaks must be recorded on the employee’s timesheet and coded as admin and noted on the notes section.
 Failure to report wellness breaks may result in an employee being disallowed future wellness breaks by their supervisor.
+Wellness breaks may not conflict with work deadlines or meetings.

 To use wellness breaks, the employee must describe their plan for wellness breaks in their annual workplan.

+Hours Worked Classifications (Full, Part, , As Needed)

+Hours worked classifications are reflected in an employee’s job description, which can be modified as needed, depending upon direction and approval form the Water Engineer.

-Work Schedule Status (Full, Part, Temp) Full-Time work schedules describe employees who work an average of 40 or more hours per week on a regular basis;
+Full-Time work schedules describe employees who work an average of 40 or more hours per week on a regular basis;

-Part-Time work schedules describe employees who work an average of less than 32 hours per week on a regular basis; and
+Part-Time work schedules describe employees who work an average of less than or equal to 32 hours per week on a regular basis; and

-Temporary work schedules describe employees who work full-time or part-time for a specific job assignment or limited duration, or during certain periods of time depending upon the demand of work as determined by the OE and the Board.
+not to exceed six months.

-As needed work schedules describe employees who work intermittent and often irregular schedules that may include large gaps in period worked.
+As needed work schedules describe employees who work intermittently and who often have irregular schedules that may include large gaps in periods worked.

 Work Schedules Allowed